-While not the most common type of car accident, a wrong-way driving (WWD) crash can cause catastrophic and even fatal injuries.
+While not the most common type of car accident, our San Diego auto accident attorney explains, a wrong-way driving (WWD) crash can cause catastrophic and even fatal injuries.
 This is because vehicles frequently collide head-on—often at high speeds.
 The U.S. Department of Transportation indicates that WWD accidents result in 300–400 deaths each year.

 WWD car accidents frequently happen on highway entrance and exit ramps, highways, and one-way streets.
 The person traveling the wrong way often doesn't realize it until it's too late to avoid a crash.